It can be hard to know if you’re getting a good deal on meat at the grocery store.

 * Side note that BJ’s cuts their meat in-store and promises high-quality meat and no antibiotics.

 Aldi vs. BJ’s Wholesale.

-Cheaper item is in red.
-These are matched against their own brands, unless otherwise stated!
+The cheaper item is in red.
+These are matched against their brands unless otherwise stated!

 FRESH USDA Choice Ribeye Steak

 ALDI- $9.99/lb.
 BJ’s- $9.89/lb

 ALDI-$6.19 /lb.
 BJ’s $5.24/lb